SRGSSR/playsrg-apple/docs/REMOTE_CONFIGURATION.md

 ## Audio homepage

-`audioHomeSections` (optional, string, multiple): The sections to be displayed on the audio homepage of a radio channel, in the order they must appear.
+* `audioHomeSections` (optional, string, multiple): The sections to be displayed on the audio homepage of a radio channel, in the order they must appear.
+* `audioContentHomepagePreferred` (optional, boolean) - BETA ONLY: Set to `true` iff audio tab only needs one content homepage to be displayed and ignores radio channel homepages.
+If omitted, `false`.

 ### Home sections: